Google faces controversy over edited Gemini AI demo video

 - The criticism comes as déjà vu for the company's demonstrations earlier this year, which employees called "rushed, botched."

-Google is facing scrutiny over its demonstration video for its newly launched AI model, Gemini.
+Google is facing scrutiny over its demonstration video for its newly launched artificial intelligence model, Gemini.

-On Wednesday, just weeks before the year's end, Google launched what it considers its largest and most capable artificial intelligence model Gemini and presented a demonstrative video to media outlets and the public.
+On Wednesday, just weeks before the year's end, Google launched what it considers its largest and most capable AI model Gemini and presented a demonstrative video to media outlets and the public.

 The six-minute video includes spoken conversations between the user and a Gemini-powered chatbot, and also shows Gemini's ability to recognize visual pictures and physical objects and know the difference.
 Some of the capabilities were impressive, such as Gemini's ability to voice aloud a description of drawings of a duck, and describing a drawing of a duck versus a rubber duck, among other examples.